C2. Equations and Inequalities

 For example:

-• What elements of the representation helped you determine the operation found in the equation?
+- What elements of the representation helped you determine the operation in your equation?

-• How could this representation be improved to be more accurate to the proposed situation?
+- How can your representation be changed to better represent the proposed situation?

-• Do you notice any similarities between some of the starting equations?
+- Do you notice any similarities between some of the equations?
 Which ones?

 Here are some possible groupings and student justifications.